-Students should check the catalog of the school they plan to transfer to or speak with an engineering program advisor or counselor to make sure they're taking the right classes.
+The A.E. degree is transferrable to many Missouri universities.
+Students should check the school catalog they plan to transfer to and speak with an engineering program advisor or counselor to ensure they take the correct classes.

-This is a preprofessional program that prepares students to transfer to a four-year college or university offering a Bachelor of Science degree in Engineering.
+This preprofessional program prepares students to transfer to a four-year college or university offering a Bachelor of Science degree in Engineering.

-Engineering disciplines include aerospace, civil, computer, electrical, mechanical, nuclear, and many others.
-Upon completion of the Bachelor's degree, graduates may begin earning their professional engineering license.
+Engineering disciplines include aerospace, civil, computer, electrical, mechanical, nuclear and many others.
+Upon completing the bachelor's degree, graduates may begin earning their professional engineering license.

-Many MCC students transfer to the University of Missouri-Columbia, the University Missouri-Kansas City or the University of Missouri University of Science & Technology, while others transfer to nationally listed engineering schools.
-Students should check the catalog of the school they plan to transfer to or speak with an engineering program advisor or counselor to make sure they are taking the right classes.
+Many MCC students transfer to the University of Missouri University of Science & Technology (Merit-Based Scholarships), the University of Missouri-Kansas City (UMKC Engineering Scholarhip program) or the University of Missouri-Columbia.
+In contrast, others transfer to nationally listed engineering schools.
+Students should check the catalog of the school they plan to transfer to or speak with an engineering program advisor or counselor to ensure they are taking the right classes.

-The job prospects for engineers are very good, with many receiving multiple job offers before graduation, and most students finding employment immediately after completing their bachelor's degree.
+The job prospects for engineers are excellent, with many receiving multiple job offers before graduation and most students finding employment immediately after completing their bachelor's degree.

-Engineers are traditionally employed by manufacturing companies, utilities, government agencies and municipalities along with consulting companies.
-A wide variety of engineers are employed in all major cities in all parts of the world.
-Certain specialized disciplines such as aerospace engineering may require that move to a particular city or region.
+Engineers are traditionally employed by manufacturing companies, utilities, government agencies, municipalities and consulting companies.
+A wide variety of engineers are used in all major cities in all parts of the world.
+Specific specialized disciplines such as aerospace engineering may require moving to a particular city or region.
 However, you'll also find them conducting basic research in government laboratories or universities, teaching, managing companies, serving as patent attorneys, and advancing medical technologies.

-Most of the classes are taught at MCC-Maple Woods, MCC-Penn Valley and MCC-Longview during the day, with MCC-Longview and MCC-Penn Valley also offering some evening courses.
+Most of the classes are taught at MCC-Maple Woods, MCC-Penn Valley and MCC-Longview though students can also begin at MCC-Blue River.

 You'll enjoy small classes, the convenience of flexible class times and a nearby location.
 You'll get dedicated instructors and excellent student services - all at an affordable cost.